Argentine irredentism

-Argentine irredentism refers to the idea that Argentina has suffered large territorial losses early in the 19th century to neighboring countries, and that it must strive to regain control of them, forming "Great Argentina", envisioned with the same borders as the Viceroyalty of the Río de la Plata.
+Argentine irredentism refers to the idea that Argentina has suffered large territorial losses early in the 19th century to neighboring countries, and that it must strive to regain control of them, forming the "Greater Argentine Republic", envisioned with the same borders as the Viceroyalty of the Río de la Plata.
 This idea surged in popularity in the late 19th century, and peaked in influence in the late 1940s and early 1950s.
 All of these claims have been abandoned by Argentina, except for the Falkland Islands, South Georgia and the South Sandwich Islands.

 It is also known as "nostalgic nationalism" and "territorial nationalism" (a term coined by former Argentine diplomat Carlos Escudé) to emphasize the fact that, unlike other forms of nationalism, it is not based on race, language, or culture, but geography and history.

 Origins and early contributors

 "The idea of rebuilding the old Viceroyalty is a dream that all Argentines have sheltered in their youth..."

 — Bartolomé Mitre, Argentine statesman, Diario La Nacion, Buenos Aires, October 28th 1880.

 The territory of modern Argentina was once part of a Spanish colony, the Viceroyalty of the Río de la Plata, and its administrative capital was in Buenos Aires.
 Following the Spanish American wars of independence, this entity broke apart, and new independent states emerged: Argentina, Bolivia, Chile, Paraguay, Peru and Uruguay.
 Early Argentine statesmen such as Juan Manuel de Rosas, Juan Bautista Alberdi, Bartolomé Mitre and Domingo Faustino Sarmiento found the idea of trying to reunite these states interesting but unpractical, and never pursued it actively.
 Mitre, in particular, dismissed it a simple juvenile fantasy.
 The idea reappeared in academic and military circles in the late 19th century and quickly grew in popularity, due to the efforts of a small group of nationalist scholars.